ForgeGit/ignite_wotlk/README.md

 The following is a collection of brief analyses conducted as part of an effort to gain a better understanding of the bugs associated with Ignite (Munching and Vomit).

-All the titles for each subsection are taken from ChatGPT3.0 for the sake of it.

 ## Tl;dr

 ### WHAT WE KNEW BEFORE THIS